lithochasm/PiBadge24/README.md

 __ToDo List__

-  - [ ] Make updated Raspbian Distro
   - [x] Download Current Adafruit Raspbian Lite w/ TFT Driver
   - [x] download omxplayer + dependices packages
   - [x] make omxplayer install script - http://omxplayer.sconde.net/
-  - [ ] make mplayer install package
+  - [x] make mplayer install package
   - [x] make / borrow script to resize partition
   - [x] make script to change kb layout / locale
   - [x] make script to enable ssh
   - [x] make network config script
-  - [ ] make script to change refresh rate of display?
+  - [x] make script to change refresh rate of display?
   - [x] make fbcp install script?
   - [x] Check out other video looper - https://github.com/timatron/videolooper-raspbian
+  - [ ] Upload new videos
+  - [ ] Make installer script
+  - [ ] Make updated Generic TFT Raspbian Image
+  - [ ] Make updated PiTFT Image

+Optional Tasks
   - [ ] Configure day / con based video playback script
   - [ ] Add "Touch to skip video function for touchscreen displays
-  - [ ] Upload new videos

-Optional Tasks
-  - [ ] Add script to install 3rd party tft drivers -- https://github.com/notro/fbtft
   - [ ] Make "Party Mode"
   - [ ] Make quake3 package
   - [ ] make doom package
   - [ ] metasploit framwork?
   - [ ] custom boot logo / image?
   - [ ] dosbox?
 Windows 3.1?
+  - [ ] mesh networking

 __Video Players / Issues__

 There are two video players that do not require X and work well on the pi.
-Those are: mplayer 2 omxplayer
+Those are: mplayer2 omxplayer

 Mplayer2 can output directly to an arbitrary framebuffer eg. /dev/fb1 which is where our TFT lives.
 Omxplayer will only output to /dev/fb0 so you need to use a tool to copy the memory of fb0 to fb1.
 There are two tools that do this. fbcp and raspi2fb.
 Raspi2fb is supposed to be faster, but I have had issues getting it to work.

-fbcp: lower cpu usage
+rpi-fbcp: lower cpu usage
-raspi2fb: higher cpu usage, but video seems smoother __Video Ideas__
+raspi2fb: higher cpu usage, but video seems smoother https://github.com/AndrewFromMelbourne/raspi2fb

+__Video Ideas__

 The theme of Defcon this year is "Rise of the Machines" Im thinking of going with some crazy AI movie clips + random CG art